Content Warning: body dysphoria conversation. Potentially triggering if recovering from an ED.

 I was telling a couple coworkers about my vacation at Gen Con.
-Many of them aren’t self proclaimed “geeks” like me which is fine.
 One coworker made a comment asking “why do I cosplay?”.
 She genuinely doesn’t know enough about cosplay to know why someone would want to dress up as a fictional character and parade around a convention hall.
 It’s a legitimate question especially because she had never heard of the term “cosplay”.
 I thought about my answer and this made me want to devote a whole post as to not only why I cosplay, but how it improved my self worth.

 When I was in middle school, I was increasingly aware of how much I hated my body.
 When I say hate I meant I truly despised the way I looked in the mirror.
-Specifically I would stare at my stomach and pinch the rolls of fat.
 Wearing shorts used to make me uncomfortable because my legs would be out for the world to see.
 A swimsuit would make me feel even worse.
 I didn’t know if I would ever come out of this dark hole and appreciate my body the way it is.

 After graduating from high school, my insecurities were better, but I had a long way to go before I felt “good” about myself.
 It wasn’t until my first Convergence back in 2013 where me and a friend “cosplayed” as Mario & Luigi.
 It was a simple cosplay I purchased from Ragstock.
 However, once I put it on, I felt cute and could walk around and do what I pleased.
 I received some warmhearted compliments on my cosplay (without the creepiness).
 Once Convergence was over, I knew I wanted to do more with cosplay and challenge myself to take on other characters.